abhishekghoshh/linux-helper/linux-commands.md

 # Create a new directory called test
 mkdir test

-# -p will create all the nested folders if that is not present already
+# -p will create all the nested folders if that is not present already,
 mkdir -p /dir1/dir2/dir3

 # Make directory and subdirectory in a single command